ExHammer/hammer-testbed/README.md

 # => {"timestamp":"2017-07-30 11:56:21.502347Z"}
 ```

-See `lib/hammer_testbed/rate_limiter.ex` to see how Hammer and the ETS backend are started.
+See `config/config.exs` to see how Hammer and the backend are configured.

 See `lib/hammer_testbed/web/controllers/page_controller` for an example of how to use
 the Hammer rate-limiter.